Wastestars/AllWasteSolutionsChallenge/README.md

-All Waste is a technological solution that aims at creatg ways of effective waste management and recycling.
+All Waste is a technological solution that aims at creating ways of effective waste management and recycling.

 To run this project:

-[^1]: If you don't have android studio installed in your local machine, you can download it here[https://developer.android.com/studio]
+1: If you don't have android studio installed in your local machine, you can download it here[https://developer.android.com/studio]

-[^2]: If you don't have git installed visit this link[https://git-scm.com/book/en/v2/Getting-Started-Installing-Git] for further guidance.
+2: If you don't have git installed visit this link[https://git-scm.com/book/en/v2/Getting-Started-Installing-Git] for further guidance.

 After which you can run the command **git clone https://github.com/Wastestars/AllWasteSolutionsChallenge**